tezos/tezos-mirror/docs/whitedoc/michelson.rst

 constructors is fixed by this specification.
 Michelson does not let the programmer introduce its own types.

-Be aware that the syntax used in the specification may differ a bit from the :ref:`concrete syntax <ConcreteSyntax>`.
+Be aware that the syntax used in the specification may differ from the :ref:`concrete syntax <ConcreteSyntax>`.
 In particular some instructions are annotated with types that are not present in the concrete language because they are synthesized by the typechecker.